Quick (restaurant): History

 The chain was first established in 1971 by retail entrepreneur Baron Vaxelaire (Chairman of the GB/GIB Group) with two restaurants, one in Schoten, just outside Antwerp and another one in Waterloo, south of Brussels.
 The first Quick in France was opened in Aix-en-Provence on July 19, 1980.
 By December 31, 2010, it operated over 400 restaurants in Belgium, France, Luxembourg and the French overseas departments or territories of Réunion, New Caledonia, Guadeloupe and Martinique.
 72% of these restaurants are operated as franchises.

-Quick used to have a UK and Dutch presence in the 1980s and 90s, including a branch in London's Leicester Square and in Rotterdam, but these are long since closed.
+Quick previously operated in the UK and The Netherlands during the 1980s and 1990s, including a branch in London's Leicester Square, and in Rotterdam, but these are long since closed.
 From around 2007-08 Quick also had restaurants in Morocco and Algiers, Algeria, as well as Moscow and Tula in Russia, but these have also closed.
 Currently there are outlets in Morocco, two outlets in Tunis, Tunisia.

 In September 2016, QSR Belgium bought back restaurants of Belgium and Luxembourg to Bertrand Group.